cc-archive/cc-cert-core/index.md

 ## Module Units of Learning

-The brick like lines in each CORE module represent units of learning within that module.
-Diagrammatically the units of learning within each module look like this:
+The pale grey brick like lines in each CORE module represent units of learning within that module.
+Expanding CORE to iagrammatically show the units of learning within each module looks like this:
 ![Expanded details of core module](img/core-expanded.jpg "Each CORE module breaks down further into units of learning")